-Among the contributions of our work, the evidence that supervised learning tree-based algorithms has good results for calculating the IRI stands out.
-In addition, the most important features to train the models and the best algorithms were found.
+Our work contributes to the understanding that supervised learning tree-based algorithms can effectively calculate the IRI.
+Additionally, we identified the most important features for training the models and the best-performing algorithms.

 Finally, this article is structured into five sections.
 Section two presents the background.
 Section three provides information about tools, models, data, and methods.
 Section four discusses the results, and section five summarizes the main findings.

 Background